Luiz-N/route-search/README.md

 * Google maps, directions, and places APIs

-The inspiration for this app came from some personal use cases I've had of wanting to see what bars/restaurants are on the way to my friends house or whereever I needed to go.
+The inspiration for this app came from some personal use cases I've had of wanting to see what bars/restaurants are on the way to my friends house or wherever I needed to go.
 There are apps that offer this kind of info at a macro-scale for roadtrips but I couldn't find anthing that can do it at a micro scale.
 Admittingly this would only be truly useful with a mobile version but that's what pull requests are for ;).